jorritfolmer/puppet-splunk/README.md

 [![Travis CI build status](https://travis-ci.org/jorritfolmer/puppet-splunk.svg?branch=master)](https://travis-ci.org/jorritfolmer/puppet-splunk)

-This Puppet module can be used to create and arrange Splunk instances into simple, distributed or clustered topologies.
+This Puppet module can be used to create and arrange Splunk instances into simple, distributed or (multisite) clustered topologies.
 It does so with the following principles in mind:

 ## Principles